Health Savings Accounts

 NO “Use it or Lose it”: Your HSA rolls over from year to year.
 You may continue to contribute to the account as long as you are enrolled in the High Deductible Health Plan.
 If you change medical plans or lose coverage, you may no longer contribute to the account, but you are able to continue using the savings to pay for out-of-pocket medical expenses.

 Flexibility: You can use the savings in the account to pay for current out-of-pocket medical expenses.
 If you don’t need the savings to pay for current medical expenses, you can save money for future medical needs.

 Tax Savings: If you enroll in the HSA through payroll deduction, the contributions are made pre-tax.
 If you make your contribution after-tax, you can deduct your contribution as an “above-the-line” deduction on your tax form to reduce your taxable income.

-Your 2017 HSA will be with Optum Bank.
-When you elect to contribute to the HSA, your demographic information will be electronically transmitted to Optum Bank.
-Optum Bank will then set-up your account.
-You will need to activate your Optum Bank MasterCard and also register on the Optum Bank website (https://cdhaccount.optum.com) to accept the terms and conditions of the account.
-Once you have done both steps, you will be able to access your HSA funds as they are deposited.
+Your HSA will be with HSA Bank.
+You will need to activate your HSA Bank MasterCard and register on the HSA Bank website.
+Once you have completed both steps, you will be able to access your HSA funds as they are deposited.

 - USG Health Savings Account At-A-Glance